jumartin/Calendar/README.md

 - Ability to show an activity indicator for days while events are loading
 - Restrict ability to create or move events to certain dates through datasource protocol methods
 - Zoom in/out the day planner view to increase or decrease the height of hour slots
+- Dim certain time ranges in the day planner view

 ## Compatibility